General

 Does each user need a cloud license to work on a cloud project?

-Does Keynote Manager work with BIM 360?
+Does Keynote Manager work with Autodesk Forma®?

 How do I share keynote cloud projects with another firm?